Offered in a Hybrid Format (Combination of Online and Face-to-Face Classes)

 These courses are also offered in the EMS administration certificate program or as a concentration within the public administration major.
 In addition, many of your current Pennsylvania Department of Health, National Board of Fire Service Professional Qualifications and International Fire Service Accreditation Congress certifications can count toward college credit in our public administration program.

-For a comprehensive list of program requirements and course descriptions, see the School of Business course descriptions.
+For a comprehensive list of course descriptions, see the School of Business course descriptions.